Profit and Loss Statements: What A Lender Needs to Know and Ask

 Mr. DiCara is a graduate of Bowdoin College in Brunswick, Maine and received a Masters Degree in Public Administration from the University of Maine.
 He has also received the designation of Economic Development Finance Professional (EDFP) from the National Development Council.
 A native of Boston, Massachusetts, he has been a resident of the State of Maine for more than forty-five years, where he resides in the Town of Brunswick with his wife of forty years.

 This program will examine Profit And Loss Statements and look at ways that they inform us about businesses.
-Attendees will look at ten questions which can be answered upon a close examination of Profit and Loss Statements.
+Attendees will look at ten questions that can be answered upon a close examination of Profit and Loss Statements.
 Among those question will be the following

 1. What is the Composition of Sales?